GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/README.md

 <!-- ## Why

-Please read the author's [introduction to the Gato GraphQL for WordPress](https://leoloso.com/posts/introducing-the-gato-graphql-for-wordpress/), which describes:
+Please read the author's [introduction to the Gato GraphQL plugin](https://leoloso.com/posts/introducing-the-gato-graphql-for-wordpress/), which describes:

 - How does it compare with the existing solutions: WP REST API and WPGraphQL
 - An overview of all its features